 Passenger loads

 Passenger loads are measured to identify crowded services as candidates for increased investment.
-Overcrowding is a problem because buses may pass up riders waiting at stops, riders may choose not to ride if other transportation options are available, and overcrowded buses often run late because it takes longer for riders to board and get off at stops.
+Overcrowding is a problem because buses may pass up riders waiting at stops, riders may choose not to ride if other transportation options are available, and overcrowded buses often run late because it takes longer for riders to board and to get off at stops.

-Passenger loads are averaged using observations from a complete period between service changes.
-Trips must have average loads higher than thresholds for an entire service change period to be identified as candidates for investment.
-Load factor is calculated by dividing the maximum load along a route by the total number of seats on a bus, to get a ratio of riders to seats.
+Passenger loads are averaged on a per trip basis using observations from an entire service change period (about six months).
+Trips must have average maximum loads higher than the thresholds for the entire service change period to be identified as candidates for investment.
+Two metrics are used to measure passenger loads: crowding and the amount of time the bus has a standing load (standing load time).

-When a route operates every 10-minutes or more frequently, or on all RapidRide services, an individual trip should not exceed a load factor of 1.5.

-When a route operates less than every 10-minutes, or is not a RapidRide service, an individual trip should not exceed a load factor of 1.25.
+Crowding occurs when the average maximum load of a trip exceeds its passenger load threshold.
+A passenger load threshold is calculated for each trip, based on the characteristics of the bus type scheduled for the trip.
+This threshold is determined by:

+The number of seats on the bus, plus

+The number of standing people that can fit on the bus, when each standing person is given no less than 4 square feet of floor space.

+A trip’s standing load time is determined by measuring the amount of time that the number of passengers on the bus exceeds the number of seats.

-No trip on a route should have a standing load for 20 minutes or longer.
+No trip on a route should have a standing load for more than 20 minutes.

-Other considerations: Vehicle availability

-Action alternatives:
+Routes with overcrowded trips or standing loads for more than 20 minutes are identified as candidates for investment.
+These candidates are analyzed in detail to determine appropriate actions to alleviate overcrowding, including:

-Assign a larger vehicle
+Assigning a larger vehicle to the trip, if available

-Add or adjust the spacing of trips within a 20-minute period Schedule reliability
+Adjusting the spacing of trips within a 20-minute period

+Adding trips

+Schedule reliability

-Metro measures schedule reliability to identify routes that are candidates for remedial action due to poor service quality.
+Metro measures schedule reliability to identify routes that are candidates for investment because they provide poor quality service.

-Schedule adherence is measured for all Metro services.
+Schedule reliability is measured for all Metro transit service.
 Service should adhere to published schedules, within reasonable variance based on time of day and travel conditions.
-When measuring schedule adherence, Metro focuses on routes that are regularly running late.
-On-time is defined as a departure that is five minutes late or better at a scheduled time point.
+“On time” is defined as an arrival at designated points along a route that is no more than five minutes late or one minute early relative to the scheduled arrival time.
+When identifying candidates for remedial action, Metro focuses on routes that are regularly running late.

+To do this, Metro identifies trips that exceed the lateness thresholds (shown below).
+If a trip experiences lateness that exceeds the thresholds, it can be identified for investment.
+Investment can include improvements in route design, schedule, or traffic operations.
+Schedule reliability can also be improved through speed and reliability improvements, such as business access and transit Lanes, queue jumps, transit signal priority and other transit priority treatments.